IdleDreamer/40kListBuilder/README.md

 # 40K List Builder 8e #

+### Please Note ###
+* Warhammer 40K and associated content is the property of Games Workshop.
+* This project is intended only for personal use.
+* This repo is only public so that I can host the content on github pages.
+If you wish to clone this then please ensure that you have a copy of the relevant rule book.
-<b>Note: this project is far from complete and only gains traction occassionally</b>
+* This project is far from complete and only gains traction occassionally.
-<b>Note 2: this project is only public so that I can use GitHub pages to access it</b>

 A list building web app for Warhammer 40K 8th edition.
 I started this project because I did not like the alternatives - the official list builder (Combat Roster) is disgustingly under-featured and the free alternatives are either convoluted, not user-friendly, or just as under-featured.